hoangduytran/blender-manual/manual/grease_pencil/selecting.rst

 In Edit Mode there are three different selection modes.
 You can enter the different modes by selecting one of the three buttons in the header.

-Points
-   To select individual points.
+:Points: To select individual points.

-Strokes
-   To select an entire stroke.
+:Strokes: To select an entire stroke.

-Points in Between
-   To select all points that are between other strokes.
+:Segments: To select all points that are between other strokes.

 .. figure:: /images/grease-pencil_selecting_example.png